+Summer is a wonderful time for most people, but for chronic heartburn sufferers summer often feels more like a two-month danger zone.
+Foods that you wouldn’t even expect can end up keeping you up at night because of heartburn or acid reflux.
 Don’t fall victim this year!
-Knowing what foods to avoid will go a long way towards helping you navigate through the summer without triggering any bouts of heartburn.
-Here are 12 summer foods that cause reflux:
+Knowing what foods to avoid with heartburn will go a long way towards helping you navigate through the summer without triggering any bouts of heartburn.

 This one is one of the trickiest triggers, because we assume that kebabs are a relatively healthy option.
-Unfortunately heartburn doesn’t care too much about how “healthy” something is.
-Beef is notoriously high in fat and can be very greasy, which makes it a heartburn no-no. You don’t have to give up kebabs entirely, though!
+Unfortunately, chronic heartburn doesn’t care too much about how “healthy” something is.
+Beef is notoriously high in fat and is usually very greasy, which makes it a heartburn no-no. You don’t have to give up kebabs entirely, though!
 Try chicken, veggie, or fish kebabs instead.

-I know, I know.
-This one isn’t very surprising, but that doesn’t make it any less painful.
-If you’re anything like I am, the chances of you cutting potatoes out of your summer are probably sitting right around 0%.
-That’s ok.
-You don’t have to remove potatoes completely from your life, you just need to try to find ways to minimize how fatty and greasy they are.
-There’s nothing wrong with opting for a baked potato or baking your French fries instead of frying them.
+In reality, you don’t have to remove potatoes completely from your life, just make sure they’re not fried.
+There’s nothing wrong with opting for a baked potato or baking your French fries.
 It’s possible to prepare potato dishes that still satisfy those carb cravings while minimizing your risk of heartburn.

-This one may take the cake for the most depressing heartburn trigger ever, because who doesn’t love ice cream?
 Ice cream and summer are essentially synonymous.
 They go together like peanut butter and jelly, like two peas in a pod.
 Unfortunately, ice cream also brings heartburn into the equation.
-It’s high in dairy and fat, which makes it a serious trigger.
-If you’re intent on taking your chances anyways, try to avoid higher risk flavors like chocolate and mint, since they’re more likely to trigger heartburn.
-If you’ve got crazy willpower and are looking for an alternative to ice cream this summer, you can opt for a sorbet instead!
-It’s bound to satisfy your sweet tooth.
+It’s high in dairy and fat, which makes it a serious heartburn trigger.
+If you’re intent on taking your chances anyway, try to avoid higher risk flavors like chocolate and mint, since they’re more likely to trigger heartburn.
+If you’re looking for an alternative to ice cream this summer, you can opt for a sorbet instead!

-In case you haven’t gotten the memo, hot dogs are bad for heartburn.
-And apparently so is everything you’d ordinarily put on them.
-Grilled veggies are huge during the summertime, firstly because they’re delicious, and secondly because they’re fairly healthy.
+Grilled veggies are huge during the summertime because one, they’re delicious, and two, they’re fairly healthy.
 That being said, when selecting your vegetables to grill this summer, try to stay away from onions and peppers if you want to avoid heartburn.
-Onions are a notorious trigger for digestive distress, and and spiciness of peppers can easily cause heartburn.
+Onions are a serious heartburn trigger for digestive distress, and the spiciness of peppers can easily cause heartburn.
 Get creative and try squashes, zucchini, or other veggies instead!

-Whether they’re hot or chili, dogs of any kind are probably something you should avoid this summer if you regularly suffer from heartburn.
-Hot dogs are high in fat, which makes them fairly likely to trigger heartburn after consumptions.
-Add some spicy, tomato-based chili and your chances of triggering heartburn are essentially tripled.
-If you’ve got to have a grilled dog this summer, consider branching out and trying one made of lean beef, veggies, or even a turkey dog.
-It won’t be exactly the same, but it also won’t leave you in agony?
+Whether they’re hot or chili, dogs of any kind are probably something you should avoid this summer if you suffer from heartburn.
+Hot dogs are high in fat and if you add spicy, tomato-based chili your chances of heartburn are tripled.
+Instead of a pork hot dog, consider trying one made of lean beef, veggies, or even a turkey dog.
+It won’t be exactly the same, but it also won’t leave you in agony.

-Heartburn isn’t fun, and it’s certainly not something you want plaguing you this summer.
-Thankfully, familiarizing yourself with how different foods affect heartburn can go a long way towards making your summer a much more enjoyable one.
+Chronic heartburn isn’t fun, and it’s certainly not something you want plaguing you this summer.
+Thankfully, familiarizing yourself with which foods to avoid with heartburn can go a long way towards making your summer much more enjoyable.
 Be sure to make smart choices when selecting which summer delicacies to treat yourself to this year, and remember to minimize your exposure to heartburn triggering foods.